North Northern Scots

-North Northern Scots refers to the dialects of Scots spoken in Caithness, the Black Isle and Easter Ross.
+North Northern Scots is a group of Scots dialects spoken in Caithness, the Black Isle and Easter Ross.

 Caithness

 The dialect of Caithness is generally spoken in the lowlying land to the east of a line drawn from Clyth Ness to some 4 miles west of Thurso.
-To the west of that Scottish Gaelic used to be spoken.
-The Caithness varieties have been influenced by both Gaelic and Norn.
+The Caithness varieties have been influenced by Norn.
 The dialect spoken in the neighbourhood of John o' Groats resembles that of Orkney to some extent.
+It is a fallacy to say Gaelic was a regularly spoken language, it was in fact only spoken by Lowlanders coming North for the herring gutting.

 Phonology

 The phonology of the Caithness varieties generally follows the pattern of the Mid Northern Scots varieties but: